HyperCalmSketch/HyperCalmSketch/README.md

 ## Introduction

 Batch is an important pattern in data streams, which refers to a group of identical items that arrive closely.
 We find that some special batches that arrive periodically are of great value.
 In this paper, we formally define a new pattern, namely periodic batches.
 A group of periodic batches refers to several batches of the same item, where these batches arrive periodically.
-Studying periodic batches is important in many applications, such as caches, financial markets, online advertisements, networks, etc. We propose a one-pass sketching algorithm, namely the HyperCalm sketch, which takes two phases to detect periodic batches in real time.
-In phase 1, we propose a time-aware Bloom filter, namely HyperBloomFilter (HyperBF), to detect the start of batches.
-In phase 2, we propose an enhanced top-k algorithm, called Calm Space-Saving (CalmSS), to report topk periodic batches.
-Further, we used a bucketized approach to unify the algorithm and further optimize the performance, the optimized algorithm is called Bucketized HyperCalm.
-We theoretically derive the error bounds for HyperBF and CalmSS.
-Extensive experimental results show that Bucketized HyperCalm well achieves our design goal.
-Bucketized HyperCalm outperforms the Basic HyperCalm 14.1 times in term of average relative error and 1.6 times in term of processing speed, when Basic HyperCalm outperforms the strawman solutions 4 times in term of average relative error and 13.2 times in term of processing speed.
-We appliction Bucketized HyperCalm in network measurement and compare it to Basic HyperCalm.
-We appliction Dynamic Bucketized HyperCalm in network measuremen and test its performence.
-We test the speed of HyperCalm in Redis.
-We also apply HyperCalm to a cache system and integrate HyperCalm into Apache Flink.
+Studying periodic batches is important in many applications, such as caches, financial markets, online advertisements, networks, etc. This paper proposes a unified framework, namely the HyperCalm sketch, to detect batch and periodic batch in data streams.
+HyperCalm sketch takes two phases to detect periodic batches.
+In phase 1, we propose a time-aware Bloom filter, called HyperBloomFilter (HyperBF), to detect batches.
+In phase 2, we propose an enhanced top-k algorithm, called Calm Space-Saving (CalmSS), to report top-k periodic batches.
+Extensive experiments show HyperCalm outperforms the strawman solutions 4× in term of average relative error and 98.1× in term of speed.
+All related codes are open-sourced.

 ## About this repo